brianpzaide/fbc_set_games/README.md

 The project is not affiliated with, sponsored by, or endorsed by the creators or owners of any third-party games or trademarks referenced by individual exercises.

 Third-party names and trademarks belong to their respective owners and are mentioned only to describe the inspiration for an exercise.

-### License

-Third-party names, trademarks, and intellectual property remain the property of their respective owners.